 - Loss of taurine during defrosting.
-Freezing doesn’t cause a loss of taurine, but the water leeches out of meat that is often discarded is full of dissolved taurine.
+Freezing doesn’t cause a loss of taurine, but the water leeches out of meat that is often discarded.

 - Loss of taurine in the enterohepatic circulation associated with increases in bacterial flora that degrade taurine.

 Always speak to your veterinarian or preferably a veterinary nutritionist if you plan to feed a home-prepared diet to ensure it contains adequate nutrients to meet your cat’s needs.